GabrielDCelery/personal-notes/01_project/using-claude-within-an-org.md

 # The problem

-Wanted to figure out how Claude is worth using within an organization.
+Wanted to figure out how Claude is worth using within an organization and how the actual distribution of it would like withing the org.

 # The answers